davidnmora/oops-you-invented-react/blog-post.md

 }
 ```

-### 2. Hooking your top level element into the existing DOM:
+### 2. A function to hook your top level element into the existing DOM:

 ```javascript
 const render = (container, root) => root.append(container)